 - Consultations, which are much briefer and typically involve an interview, completion of rating scales, review of records, and, sometimes, a test of attention and a personality measure.
 These are often best for individuals who wonder if they have ADHD, who have had a concussion but are not recovering as expected, or who have had a comprehensive assessment and would like a neuropsychologist to review what was done.
 Some adults will go on to complete a longer neuropsychological evaluation, if the neuropsychologist believes that would be helpful.

-We also have three types of specialized evaluations:
+We also have two types of specialized evaluations:

 - Medico-legal evaluations, typically done for an attorney and in the context of a legal case.
 These cases are always reviewed with the attorney first, before they are accepted, to be sure that the neuropsychologist can serve the client in the best way.

 - Independent medical evaluations, typically completed at the request of a disability insurance company, to determine a client’s level of disability and treatment needs.

 To inquire about our services or to schedule an intake interview with a Clinical Care Manager, please call our main number at (301) 565-0534.